kubu4/Scripts/README.md

 Collection of one-off scripts

 ###bash
-Contains a collection of bash scripts
+Contains a collection of bash scripts.

 ###R
-Contains a collection of R scripts
+Contains a collection of R scripts.